AlexJerryPolyU/DOBI-breast-cancer-classification-project/refined_docs/README.md

 **Classification Criteria:** Cases with a BI-RADS score greater than 4a are classified as malignant; all others as benign.

-Following the bankruptcy of Zhejiang Dolby Medical Technology Co., Ltd. (Subsidiary of DOBI Medical International, Inc.) in China, this codebase has been open-sourced to advance research and applications in Diffuse Optical Imaging (DOI).

 **Note:** For data privacy reasons, this repository does not include sample datasets for testing.
 Users are encouraged to source their own compliant data for model evaluation and fine-tuning.

 **Further Reading of DOBI image:**